 Ride 15.6 kilometers (9.7 miles) gaining 2,000 meters (6,560’) at 12.6% average grade.

 The gradient profile for this climb says it all - there are several segments of extraordinary steepness.
-Add the length and altitude of this climb and you have the legitimate runner up to Mauna Kea for World’s Top Bike Climb.
+Add the length and altitude of this climb and you have the legitimate Top 5 world bike climb.

 Start of the concrete.

-THE NUMBER SEVEN MOST DIFFICULT CLIMB IN THE WORLD.
+The number fourteen most difficult climb in the world.
 It is not often that we are blessed to climb “The” of anything, whether it be the “hardest,” the “longest,” the “steepest,” or, in this case the “highest.”
 Yet we can honestly claim that Pico is a “The” climb: The highest paved road in all of Europe -- now that’s saying something!
 And it’s not just high, it’s H A R D!
 The greatest bike climb in Spain is Pico de Veleta.
-This climb has it all -- it’s incredibly steep (almost impossibly so in places), it’s scenic, has hairpins, a unique summit, a ski resort, is situated partially along a private road, has a spiritual overlay, etc. PJAMM Cycling rode the hardest route to the top on our first day in Granada and took the longer route our second.
+This climb has it all -- it’s incredibly steep (almost impossibly so in places), it’s scenic, has hairpins, a unique summit, a ski resort, is situated partially along a private road, has a spiritual overlay, and more.
+PJAMM Cycling rode the hardest route to the top on our first day in Granada and took the longer route our second.

 Sign at the start -- first KM is 12% (max 22%).